 At the time of his enlistment he was employed as a baker, he was 5′ 4½” tall (1.64 m.) weighed 117 lbs.
 (8 st. 5lbs.) had hazel eyes and dark brown hair.
 His eyesight and physical condition were both ‘good‘.
 After training he had grown to 5’ 7½” (1.72 m) by the time he was 18 yrs.
 3 mths.

 According to his Service papers Frederick did not marry.
 At the time of his death his parents and brothers and sisters were listed as next-of-kin.
-His father took possession of his war medals.
+His father, Walter, took possession of his war medals.
 On 22 June 1920 Walter applied for a Pension for both sons lost in the War (see below), but there is no record of any award being made.